ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 __Note:__ Another option is to use the [package.json](../pulumi/typescript/package.json) and [package-lock.json](../pulumi/typescript/package-lock.json) files from this repo, as these include references to older versions of Pulumi, that work as intended.
 Even if they are a bit on the slow side...

 Proceed with caution, there be dragons... ;)

+## WARNING: Known TypeScript/VS Code issues

+If your TypeScript engine keeps failing in VS Code, it might be because of a version mismatch.
+Try opening a TS-file, press Ctrl + P to open the command palette.
+Then select _TypeScript: Select TypeScript Version..._ > _Use Workspace Version_.

 ## Prerequisites